Is your computer running slow in windows 10? Before lugging your PC to a technician, try our easy suggestions to fix your slow computer!

 4) Curb Your Browser Usage

 It happens to the best of us – you surf the internet for some (or no particular) reason and end up with dozens of tabs and windows all over your desktop.
-Oh, and there’s music playing somewhere too online.
 If your PC feels laggy during web browsing, perhaps your browser is to blame.
 Lots of open tabs suck up RAM and processing resources.
-Keep track of your tabs and open the necessary ones, or try a more lightweight option such as UR Browser, Midori, or Opera.
+Keep track of your tabs and open only the necessary ones.

 5) Other Hardware Issues

-If your hard drive receives the all-clear, some other hardware could be the cause of your slow computer problems.
-Using the Device Manager, check for possible conflicts and solve them as necessary.
+If still, your computer is running slow in Windows 10 after your hard drive receives the all-clear, some other hardware issues could be the cause of your slow computer.
+Using the Device Manager, check for possible hardware conflicts and solve them as necessary.

 6) Consider a Fresh Windows Install